 The lake is stocked with large and smallmouth bass, bluegill, redear sunfish, rock bass, black and white crappie, black and brown bullhead, channel catfish, walleye, muskie and perch.
 Contact the park office for fish catch and size limits.

-Lake access is available from a double-lane launching ramp.
-Boat motors are limited to a 10 HP maximum.
-However, an 18-acre upper fishing area is a no-wake zone where only electric trolling motors or rowing is permitted.
+Lake access is available from a double-lane launching ramp in the day use area and a single lane ramp in the campground.
+The lake is No-Wake for all motors.
+Also, an 18-acre upper fishing area is a no-wake zone where only electric trolling motors or rowing is permitted.
 For further details, including information on special sailing regulations, contact the park office.

 Swimming and/or wading is prohibited at Shabbona Lake.
 This regulation is strictly enforced.